campibelli/campibelli/README.md

 # English ❤️
 # こんにちは、 My name is Luci!

-I'm a Systems Analyst, currently chasing my degree at IMEPAC - Minas Gerais, Brazil.
+I'm a Systems Analyst, currently pursuing my degree at IMEPAC - Minas Gerais, Brazil.
-Specifically interested in Low-Level Programming, laying my passion with Arduino, C, C++ and GoLang, my newest-found love.
+Specifically interested in Low-Level Programming, with a passion for Arduino, C, C++ and GoLang, my newest-found love.
-With a computer in my hand since i was 7, the *necessity* to learn by myself, and endless curiosity, i've been jumping through technologies: Java phones and their intrinsicabilities, Lua game-modding and, most recently, Python Machine Learning!
+With a computer in my hand since i was 7, the *necessity* to learn everything on my own, and endless curiosity.
+I've been exploring various technologies: Java phones and their intrincasies, Lua game-modding and, most recently, Python Machine Learning!

 ## My Passion? 💞
 Databases!
 With multiple certificates, for both Data Modeling and real-world application of concepts, i hold constant progress in the studies and updates of [SQLite],[MySQL],[PostgreSQL],[MongoDB],[CouchDB],[REDIS]; And i wish to go further!

 ## My Projects? ⚙️
 - [Unnamed Game]: Soon to share more Details!
 Old-school shooter fans, keep your heads up.
-- [E-Commerce | Angular]: Soon!!!
+- [E-Commerce, Angular]: On hold!

 ## Current Studies ✏️
 - Machine Learning/Artificial Inteligence.